LLNL/scaleupROM/README.md

 See the [wiki page](https://github.com/LLNL/scaleupROM/wiki/Installation) for the detailed instruction.

-For LC quartz, the installation script is provided.
+For LC dane, the installation script is provided.
 You can simply run:

 ```
-./script/install_quartz.bash
+./script/install_dane.bash
 ```

 # Using Docker container